sarkerJ/Space-platform-Game/README.md

 # Space-platform-Game
-This is my first Unity game project that I have built during my third year in Brunel University for my Computer Science course.
+This is my first game project that I have built during my third year in Brunel University for my Computer Science course.
+The application was created using Visual studio and Unity.
+The codebase for each class in the application was created using C# and visual studio libraries.

 ### Project Goal